 The Children's Learning Garden.
 Staff contact: Jenny Brown.
 Volunteers maintain this organic vegetable garden at Woodend.
 In the future, the team plans to create and post signs about the garden.
 In addition, they plan to create workshops for adults to learn about the best practices in edible food gardening and how to work with children in the garden.

 Meadow restoration.
-Leader: Pat Ratkowski.
+Leader: Yoli Du Buono.
 Staff contact: Lisa Alexander.
-The team is preparing the site in summer and planting native species in the fall of 2013, with the goal of a rejuvenated meadow near Woodend's Jones Mill entrance in spring 2014.
+The team prepared the site and planted native species in 2013, with the goal of a rejuvenated meadow near Woodend's Jones Mill entrance in spring 2014.